What to bring on a trip to Europe

 You may want to add a top that’s more elegant, a blouse or a button up shirt, for going out at night or for more formal occasions.

-So you want to add some warmer layers beyond the basic t-shirts, as well as a waterproof jacket.
+That’s why you want to add some warmer layers beyond the basic t-shirts, as well as a waterproof jacket.

-To save space in your bag, I recommend packing a long sleeve thermal top, rather than a sweater.
+To save space in your bag, I recommend packing a long sleeve thermal top, such as a North Face baselayer, rather than a big, bulky sweater.
+I’ve been using the same one for years and take it with me on every trip.

 These are lightweight and do not take up too much space in your luggage, but are absolute life savers when the temperature suddenly drops.